mbrav/gitraider/README.md

 cargo run -- --help
 ```

-You will get the following result:
+You will get the following result showing you a help dialogue:

 ```text
 Mass git repository search, replace and commit tool